rabzobi/opennms-tech-challenge/README.md

 2. Binary search, sorts data and performs half searches
 3. Tree search, builds tree structure and traverses the tree following the prefix

 I have not done extensive performance testing but I found the binary search to have the best performance.
-The tree search should perform best with large amounts of data but currently the tree construction slows it down.
+I found the tree construction to be slow but searches were reasonably efficient

-If you need some sample data, use ./scripts/gen-sample-prefixes.sh
+If you need some sample data, use: ./scripts/gen-sample-prefixes.sh